TimRuser/MySQL-API/README.md

 ## API
 You'll now have an api listening on port `3333`.
 The URI is `/api`
+### Authentication
+The server uses "Basic Auth".
+You'll need to use the username you selected and the password created by the programmm.
 ## Setting up a reverse proxy for https
 You'll first need to set up an A record for your domain.
 ```bash